How to Format a Cover Letter (Structure That Works)

 Pro Tip: Are you writing a resume using college guidelines?
 Most universities have their own conventions for resume and cover letter file names, such as this one from CUNY.
 Always check your university’s website, first.

-All the advice listed above is voided if the job description says otherwise.
+All the resume naming advice listed above is voided if the job description says otherwise.

 While most job descriptions leave resume names and cover letter titles up to you, quite a few have standards in place.